WeissShaharIL/infra-task-10-2024/README.md

-# Pontera Infrastructure Deployment
+# Infrastructure Deployment

-This project automates the deployment of infrastructure for Pontera using Terraform and Kubernetes.
+This project automates the deployment of infrastructure using Terraform and Kubernetes.

 ## Overview